OI-wiki/i18n/docs/basic/binary.md

 Of course, maximizing the minimum value follows the same rule.

 The bisection method turns a problem of finding extreme values into a decision problem (use a binary search to find it).
 Like enumeration, we are enumerating all possible answers.
-Now because of the monotonicity, we no longer need to enumerate one by one, using the bisection method, we can have a more optimal method to solve the "maximizing minimum" and "minimizing maximum" problems.
-This solution has also become a "bisection answer", commonly seen in problem-solving reports.
+Now because of the monotonicity, we no longer need to enumerate one by one.
+Instead, using the bisection method, we can have a more optimal method to solve the "maximizing minimum" and "minimizing maximum" problems.
+This solution has also called "bisectioning answers", and will commonly seen in problem-solving reports.

 ### Binary Search in STL

-One thing worth noting is that for an ordered array you can use `std::lower_bound()` to find [the first number greater than or equal to your value](http://www.cplusplus.com/reference/algorithm/lower_bound/), and `std::upper_bound()` to find the [first greater than The number of your values](https://en.cppreference.com/w/cpp/algorithm/upper_bound).
+One thing worth noting is that for an ordered array you can use `std::lower_bound()` to find [the first number greater than or equal to your value](http://www.cplusplus.com/reference/algorithm/lower_bound/), and `std::upper_bound()` to find the [first greater than the number of your value](https://en.cppreference.com/w/cpp/algorithm/upper_bound).

 Please note that it must be an ordered array, otherwise the answer is wrong.